I can see the Brandlive event, but the video is not playing.

 Which internet browsers are compatible with Brandlive?

 Brandlive is compatible with most major browsers running on major operating systems.
-Specifically, Brandlive is designed to work with Firefox 1.1+, Internet Explorer 8.0+, Safari 1.0+, Edge, Chrome, and Opera.
+Specifically, Brandlive is designed to work with Firefox 1.1+, Internet Explorer 10+, Safari 1.0+, Edge, Chrome, and Opera (please note we are not compatible with Opera Mini).
 We recommend upgrading your browser whenever possible.

 What are the system requirements for someone watching a Brandlive event?